plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ## Circle Lead

-**Purpose:** _The Circle Lead holds the Purpose of the overall Circle._
+**Raison d’Être:** _The Circle Lead holds the Raison d’Être of the overall Circle._

-**Domains:**
+**Domaines:**

 - Rôle assignments for the Circle's Rôles

 **Redevabilités:**

-- Defining Rôles and/or Policies via the Circle's Governance Process to enact its Purpose and Redevabilités
+- Defining Rôles and/or Policies via the Circle's Governance Process to enact its Raison d’Être and Redevabilités
 - Assigning Associés to the Circle’s Rôles, monitoring the fit, and re-assigning Rôles to other Associés to optimize fit
 - Judging the relative value of Circle efforts on request to resolve priority conflicts across Rôles